Staff Pet Profile: Flea

 As you can see, young Bullzye likes to poke his nose through the fence to welcome his family home and to also say good bye.
 He also enjoys jumping up on people for attention but is very good at sit, drop & shake.
 Bullzye loves treats and dipping in his pool and his least favourite thing is not being the centre of attention!

-Staff Pet Profile: Honey
+Staff Pet Profile: Luna

 Staff Pet Profile: Gillen